elvynmejia/orders-management-api/README.md

-## Baseline product and order management systemb API written in NodeJS and TypeScript.
+## Baseline product and order management system API written in NodeJS and TypeScript.

 use with node v20.4.0
 if needed download nvm to be able to use the right version on node